 Environmental

-1 Negative news related to environmental issues in the past 3 years.
+Negative news related to environmental issues

-2 Penalties or fines from competent authorities due to environmental issues in the past 3 years. ★If the amount of fine exceeds NT$5 million (inclusive) or if the penalty involves plant shutdown/suspension of business/production suspension/stop order, the ESG risk level shall be classified as high risk.
+★If the amount of fine exceeds NT$5 million (inclusive) or if the penalty involves plant shutdown/suspension of business/production suspension/stop order, the ESG risk level shall be classified as high risk.

 Social

-6 Violation of labor laws in the past 3 years. ★If illegal employment of child labor is found, the ESG risk level shall be classified as high risk.
+★If illegal employment of child labor is found, the ESG risk level shall be classified as high risk.

 Governance

-11 Litigation or arbitration due to non-environmental issues in the past 3 years. ★In the event of internal control deficiencies or asset misappropriation, the ESG risk level shall be classified as high risk.
+★In the event of internal control deficiencies or asset misappropriation, the ESG risk level shall be classified as high risk.

 Equator Principles

 To facilitate the development of sustainable finance and guide businesses to pay attention to environmental protection and social responsibility while strengthening management of environmental, social, and governance (ESG) risks within itself, the Bank signed to join the Equator Principles Ltd. on September 16, 2022.
-The Bank has implemented a loan application review process and established TBB’s Guidelines for Equator Principles Compliant Loan Review according to the Equator Principles 4 (EP4) published by the Equator Principles Ltd. The Equator Principles came into effect on January 1, 2023.
-When a loan application is accepted, the Equator Principles Applicability Checklist, a tool designed to assess if the Equator Principles apply to the loan, should be completed and verified by the Business unit manager.
-Deputy managers of relevant departments will be gathered to convene the “Environmental and Social Risk Team” meeting to assess environmental and social risk levels.
-Becoming a member of the EPs Association is an important milestone for TBB.
+The Bank has implemented a loan application review process and established TBB’s Guidelines for Equator Principles Compliant Loan Review according to the Equator Principles 4 (EP4) published by the Equator Principles Ltd. Taiwan Business Bank officially implemented the Equator Principles (EPs) on January 1, 2023.
+Upon accepting a loan application, a "Project Eligibility Checklist for Equator Principles" must be completed and verified by the branch general manager to confirm whether the project falls within the scope of the EPs.
+Following confirmation, an "Environmental and Social Risk Team" meeting, composed of deputy executives from relevant departments, is convened to conduct an environmental and social risk categorization.
+Furthermore, in accordance with the Equator Principles 4.0 (EP4.0), biodiversity has been integrated into the Environmental and Social Risk Assessment Checklist as a mandatory evaluation item for project finance.
+In the 2025 reporting period, the number of transactions applicable to the EPs totaled 2 cases, with an approved credit amount of NTD 8.544 billion.
+As the only specialized SME bank in Taiwan, Taiwan Business Bank actively guides domestic enterprises to align with international initiatives.
+By offering tailored programs such as "Green Energy Sustainability Project Loans," "Machinery and Equipment Upgrade Loans," and "Credit Guarantees for Low-Carbon Sustainable Home Project Loans," the Bank enhances enterprises' capacity for climate change mitigation and adaptation.
+Additionally, the Bank launched the "ESG Sustainable Development Loan Incentive Measures" to support enterprises proactively implementing ESG practices by offering preferential loan interest rates.
+The Bank also actively participates in sustainability-linked syndicated loans, channeling funds into green industries, guiding enterprises to prioritize sustainability issues, and collectively driving sustainable development forward.Becoming a member of the EPs Association is an important milestone for TBB.
 TBB will continue to exert its financial influence and utilize its financial professional services, motivating small and medium enterprises to accomplish the low-carbon transition, increase industry resilience, and bring the positive value of sustainable transition to society.

-To ensure that each unit is familiar with the Equator Principles mechanism and newly adopted forms, Taiwan Business Bank has commissioned an external consultant to conduct comprehensive training courses for the environmental and social risk team and all the business branches, and to provide training materials to deepen staff understanding of environmental and social risks, thereby ensuring effective implementation of the Equator Principles policy.
+To ensure that each unit is familiar with the Equator Principles mechanism and newly adopted forms, Taiwan Business Bank has commissioned an external consultant since 2022 to conduct comprehensive training courses for the environmental and social risk team and all the business branches, and to provide training materials to deepen staff understanding of environmental and social risks, thereby ensuring effective implementation of the Equator Principles policy.

 As set out in the Equator Principles signatory rules, all full equator principles signatories must undertake an independent review of their implementation of the Equator Principles and report a summary of this within the Implementation Reporting section of their Equator Principles annual report on a frequency of at least once every three years.
 Taiwan Business Bank conducts annual internal audits by an independent review unit (not part of the Environmental and Social Risk Team).
-The 2024 audit found no deficiencies.
+The 2025 audit found no deficiencies.
 Taiwan Business Bank will submit its first independent review in the Equator Principles annual report by June 30, 2027.

-The Equator Principles Association website: https://equator-principles.com/
+The Equator Principles Ltd website: https://equator-principles.com/

 Credit process for EP projects

-Equator Principles Cases (Reporting period: 2024/1/1 – 2024/12/31)
+Equator Principles Cases (Reporting period:2025/1/1~2025/12/31)

 Sector